All the Fame of Lofty Deeds

 Blurs the irrelevant line between punk and country and highlights the Welsh wit that marries the personal with the political.

 Seemingly an album of disparate times and ideas, All the Fame of Lofty Deeds holds together as a whole, sort of a song cycle of a hillbilly Ziggy Stardust.
 But, as so many thematic albums collapse under bombast, Lofty Deeds is personal, chummy, intimate and casual; it could be a get together of a few friends in the back room.
-Features his classic tale of Nashville woe "Nashville Radio," a re-working of "Over The Cliff" (a song that appeared on the For A Life of Sin compilation, and subsequently covered by the Old 97s), the proto-rockabilly of "Hard Times," and, IMHO, one of the best songs about America EVER "The Country is Young."
+Features his classic tale of Nashville woe "Nashville Radio," a re-working of "Over The Cliff" (a song that originally appeared on the For A Life of Sin compilation, and subsequently covered by the Old 97s on Wreck Your Life, the proto-rockabilly of "Hard Times," and, IMHO, one of the best songs about America EVER "The Country is Young."

 There's also folk-circuit cover of Procul Harem's "Homburg" and a live version of Bob Wills' "Trouble In Mind."